pjvds/born2code.net/_posts/2013-05-19-jump-faster-with-autojump.md

     14   /Users/pjvds/dev/getting-started-python/src
     10   /Users/pjvds/dev/getting-started-ruby/src

+So `/Users/pjvds/dev/getting-started-python/src` is now the heaviest weighted path in the list.
+If you want to change directory to it - in other words jumping - you simply execute the following.

+    j src

-Now when `j src` will jump to `/Users/pjvds/dev/getting-started/python/src` because has a higher weigth than the other `src` directory in `getting-started-ruby`.
-Also the `j` jump command will update the weight of a directory.
+A `pwd` command would output `/Users/pjvds/dev/getting-started-python/src`.
+The `j` jump command will also update the weight of a directory.
 So the `autojump.txt` now looks like the following:

     17   /Users/pjvds/dev/getting-started-python/src
     10   /Users/pjvds/dev/getting-started-ruby/src